palcilibraries/CC-Plus/docs/installation.markdown

 * ccplus:resetadminpw
   Resets the password for ServerAdmin in one or all consortium instances
 * ccplus:global-provider-update
-  Update CC-Plus Global Provider definitions to match settings from the Project COUNTER API
+  Updates the CC-Plus Global Provider definitions to match settings from the Project COUNTER API
 * ccplus:data-archive
 	Exports stored CC-Plus report data, institution/provider configuration, and, optionally, global table data to an importable .SQL file.
 * ccplus:data-purge